 Check out my post Working Mom’s Guide To Getting More Time With Your Children.

-Cleaning is a learned behavior so teach them how to clean and make it fun or motivating so that they keep these skills for the rest of their life.
+Cleaning is a learned behavior so teach them how to clean and make it fun or motivating as possible so that they keep these skills for the rest of their life.
 Follow me on Pinterest and pin this so you can return to it.
 Have fun cleaning!

 - 6 Chores For Toddlers